 - How is Prevenar 13 used?

-Adults should receive one single dose of Prevenar 13 into the shoulder muscle.
+Adults and children aged two years and above should receive one single dose of Prevenar 13 into the shoulder muscle.

-In children, the vaccine is given by injection into the thigh muscle in children below two years of age, and into the shoulder muscle in children over two years of age.
+In children below two years of age, the vaccine is given by injection into the thigh muscle.
 The vaccination schedule depends on the age of the child and should be based on official recommendations:

 - children aged between six weeks and six months are normally given four doses.
 The first three doses are given with an interval of one month between each dose.
-The first dose is usually given at two months of age, but can be given as early as six weeks.
 The fourth dose, the booster, is given between 11 and 15 months of age.
 Alternatively, when Prevenar 13 is given as part of a routine immunisation programme, two doses can be given at the ages of two and four months, followed by a booster at 11 to 15 months of age;

 - children aged between seven months and 11 months should first receive two doses with an interval of at least one month followed by a third dose in the second year;